TrudAX/XppTools/README.md

 ### -XppInteg - Azure Service Bus integration solution for Dynamics 365 FinOps

 A sample code to implement Azure Service Bus integration in D365FO using X++ (https://denistrunin.com/xpptools-integservbussalesjson/).

+### -XppInteg - Import purchase orders from XML files into D365FO

+A sample approach how to implement XML based integration by importing purchase orders from Azure File Share in D365FO using X++ (https://denistrunin.com/xpptools-integfilesharexmlpurch/).

 **[⬆ back to top](#XppTools)**